 My sister was eight when she first saw the show–oh, how she loved it.
 But I wonder, did she understand the life that Fantine suffered?
 Did she recognize that there was so much love, so much war, so many people being slain and dying?
 Did she recognize the love, the brutality?
 The loneliness?
 The desire?

-It’s a classic story of good versus evil, but twisted.
-This story explores the questions could an evil become good?
+It’s a classic story of good versus evil but twisted.
+This story explores the question could an evil become good?
 At what point do we forgive?

 This is also a story of love.
 Of a mother’s love, a father’s love, and love of friendship and desire.
 This is a story that will hold a place in your heart.

 The musical performances were, in many cases, astounding.
-I’d like to see more credit given to Samantha Barks who plays Eponine in the film (as well as the 25th anniversary concert.)
-The depth of her voice, it’s powerful.
+I’d like to see more credit given to Samantha Barks, who plays Eponine in the film (as well as the 25th-anniversary concert.)
+The depth of her voice it’s powerful.
 Her love, her acting… amazing.
 She was born to play this part.
-Anne Hathaway (Fantine) gave so much of herself to this film and it’s evident.
+Anne Hathaway (Fantine) gave so much of herself to this film, and it’s evident.
 She embodied Fantine and portrayed her with beauty.
 Hugh Jackman (Valjean) was enjoyable.
-His performance believable; his transformation, striking.
+His performance is believable, his transformation striking.
 Eddie Redmayne’s performance as Marius was beautiful and believable.
-Amanda Seyfried who stole hearts in Mama Mia, played the lovable Cosette — I’m amazed a voice can hit notes so high.
-Sacha Baron Cohen and Helena Bonham Carter, playing the comical Thenardiers, were able to not only lighten the deepest moments, but enveloped their parts playfully.
-I fell in love with the young revoluntionary cast–their Drink with Me was stronger than any performance I remember from Broadway.
+Amanda Seyfried, who stole hearts in Mama Mia, played the lovable Cosette — I’m amazed a voice can hit notes so high.
+Sacha Baron Cohen and Helena Bonham Carter, playing the comical Thenardiers, were able to not only lighten the deepest moments but enveloped their parts playfully.
+I fell in love with the young revolutionary cast–their Drink with Me was stronger than any performance I remember from Broadway.

 We have a little crush on Russell Crowe around our home.
 My husband and I have probably seen every one of his films.
-You can always tell just how much he becomes his part and he truly became the good, but somehow, evil, Javert.
+You can always tell just how much he becomes his part, and he truly became the good, but somehow, evil, Javert.
 It’s a reach to say his singing voice matched the performances I’ve seen and listened to for years.
-I’ve always imagined Javert to be powerful and, while this portrayal was that, his musical performance was lacking.
+I’ve always imagined Javert to be powerful, and while this portrayal was that, his musical performance was lacking.
 (You have to know how hard this is to write.
-But as my husband said so well last night “really? he sings? hm. really?”)
+But as my husband said so well last night, “really?
+Does he sing?
+Hm. really?”)

 I have the CD on order.
 I’m not certain whether I want it.
-I LOVE the power of of the males on Broadway and in the 25th annivesary edition.
+I LOVE the power of the males on Broadway and in the 25th-anniversary edition.
 That power was missing from both Valjean and Javert in the music (but not at all missing in the performances.
 Perhaps I should hold off on the CD and, eventually, buy the DVD.)

 Should children see Les Miserables?